LucasSilvaC/LucasSilvaC/README.md

 ## 👇 &nbsp;Current project

-I'm currently working on [Projeto Integrador](https://lucassilvac.github.io//).
-I'm currently working on Projeto Integrador from Senai.
+I'm currently working on [Projeto Integrador](https://github.com/LucasSilvaC/ValBoxInt).
+I'm currently working on Integrator Project from Senai.
 A system that integrates several languages into one complexity ecommerce site.

 &nbsp;